User Profile

 For some, this book may be a piece of a puzzle.
 For others, it could be seen as interesting speculation on how communication might actually occur between aliens and humans, and possible motives for such "cooperation".

-Review of 'Whiteout' on 'Goodreads'
+Review of 'Trading with the enemy' on 'Goodreads'